swarm-game/swarm/TUTORIAL.md

 Building your first robot
 -------------------------

-Pretty much the only thing you can do is build robots.
+Pretty much the only thing you can do at this point is build robots.
 Let's build one!
 Tab back to the REPL (or hit the <kbd>Meta</kbd>+<kbd>R</kbd>
 shortcut) and type
 ```